 Thrombophlebitis that occurs during pregnancy usually doesn’t return after delivery.

 Applying anti-inflammatory aloe vera has been found to speed up the resolution of symptoms such as redness, swelling, and pain in people with phlebitis due to intravenous therapy.
-Components like glucomannan, gibberellin, and salicylic acid in aloe vera may be responsible for its beneficial effect.8
+Components like glucomannan, gibberellin, and

 Simply crack open an aloe vera leaf, scoop out the gel inside, and apply it to the affected area for relief.
 Rinse in 20 minutes, doing this twice every day.9